Dhi13man/auto_vpn_connect/README.md

                 "vpn_type": "PRITUNL",
                 "pin": "<vpn_pin_3>",
                 "token": "<vpn_token>"
-            },
+            }
         ]
     }
     ```

-3. After ensuring that the `vpn_data.json` is proper, run the downloaded binary, or the script with `python3 -m .` from the root of the repository.
+3. After ensuring that the `vpn_data.json` is proper, run the downloaded binary, or the script with `python3 -m .` from the root of the repository along with the proper switches.

 ### User Switches